Karl is a longtime freelancer who's passionate about music, art, and writing.

 My Initial Impressions of New Life by Positronic

-Positronic’s (Michael McDannold) album New Life is shimmering, glowing synth-pop full of great melodies, throbbing beats and a feeling of hope that is sometimes touched with a gentle melancholy.
-I enjoy the overall emotional tone of the album as well as Positronic’s strong, warm and touching voice and lyrics that connect with me quite well.
+Positronic’s (Michael McDannold) album New Life is shimmering, glowing synth-pop full of great melodies, throbbing beats, and a feeling of hope that is sometimes touched with gentle melancholy.
+I enjoy the overall emotional tone of the album as well as Positronic’s strong, warm, and touching voice and lyrics that connect with me quite well.

 The first thing that I want to point out about New Life is McDannold's facility for writing strong melodies.
 He crafts melodies that can caress, soar or deliver a heart-warming feeling of hope.
 Both his vocal melodies and his lead synth compositions intertwine well and result in an expressive album.

 Michael McDannold’s singing voice is also an important part of why New Life is successful in my view.
 His voice can sometimes have a deeply emotional throb in it or it can climb and soar to deliver messages of hope and positive forward motion.
 He uses his range and expression to good effect.